- What is the Discovery Project?

 - What courses are offered?

-A variety of Language Arts courses are offered including: American Voices, American Dreams, Green Reflections: Environmental Writing in American Literature, The Hero's Journey, and Evaluating Innovation.
-Course descriptions, dates and locations are listed on the webpage.
+Language Arts courses that are offered include American Voices, American Dreams, The Hero's Journey, and Evaluating Innovation.
+Enrichment courses offered include Landmark Moments in United States History and STEM.
+Course descriptions, dates, and locations are listed on the webpage.

 - How do students qualify?

 Students must be recommended by a current middle school teacher and endorsed by the school principal.
 Students must be at or above the 95% in the related subject matters on a standardized test (i.e., Iowa Assessment, WI Forward Exam) and a consistent score of 3 or 4 in core academic areas in subject matters on prior year report card (Reading, Writing, Language and/or Math).

 - How do students register to participate?

-Registration forms are available online for all participating Catholic elementary schools.
+Registration is available online for all participating Catholic elementary schools.
 Schools must submit registration materials for eligible students.
-Parents may obtain registration forms through the elementary school principal.
+Parents may obtain registration information through the elementary school principal.

 - How are courses filled?